AlexanderZ11234/TBMethod/TBMethod/README.md

 # TBMethod

-This package consists of four subpackages responsible, respectively, for different group of functionalities.
+This package consists of four subpackages responsible, respectively, for functionalities of different categories.

 - MDConstruct
 	- Etymology: short for "MoDel Construction"